KDE/kwin/README.md

 # KWin

-KWin is an easy to use, but flexible, composited Window Manager for Xorg windowing systems (Wayland, X11) on Linux.
+KWin is an easy to use, but flexible, compositor for Wayland on Linux.
 Its primary usage is in conjunction with a Desktop Shell (e.g. KDE Plasma Desktop).
 KWin is designed to go out of the way; users should not notice that they use a window manager at all.
 Nevertheless KWin provides a steep learning curve for advanced features, which are available, if they do not conflict with the primary mission.
 KWin does not have a dedicated targeted user group, but follows the targeted user group of the Desktop Shell using KWin as it's window manager.

 ## KWin is not...

- * a standalone window manager (c.f. openbox, i3) and does not provide any functionality belonging to a Desktop Shell.
+ * a standalone Wayland compositor (c.f. labwc, sway) and does not provide any functionality belonging to a Desktop Shell.
  * a replacement for window managers designed for use with a specific Desktop Shell (e.g. GNOME Shell)
  * a minimalistic window manager
- * designed for use without compositing or for X11 network transparency, though both are possible.
+ * designed for use with network transparency, though it is possible (with e.g. waypipe).

 # Contributing to KWin